About Us

 Our goal is to bring Vancouver researchers who are interested in all facets of RNA biology to network and share their work and ideas.
 We aim to make this a friendly, interactive discussion to discuss latest results, new research directions or completed studies.
 We look forward to see you here!

-Next VRC event - May 12th, 2025
+Next VRC event - September 15th, 2025

 Life Sciences Building LSC3 4:30-7 pm